DreaNite/ACL_Sim/README.md

 Unity-based simulation of an ACL (Anterior Cruciate Ligament) reconstruction procedure, designed to run on a **Tekle holographic wall** via the THSDK with multi-user stereo rendering.
-External triggers from a sibling Python project drive the surgical steps over UDP.
+External triggers from a sibling Python project (LAIAR) drive the surgical steps over UDP.

 ---